AbsorbingChaos/stacks101-com/content/stx-mining-setup/_index.md

 **Mac/Linux:**
 `curl https://stacks-node-api.krypton.blockstack.org/extended/v1/faucets/btc/BTCADDR`

-## Automated Setup
+## Automated CLI Setup

 [This repository](https://github.com/AbsorbingChaos/bks-setup-miner) contains a simple shell script that will help you set up and run a Miner Node on the Stacks 2.0 Testnet.
+It **does not** include the Mining-Bot, and is designed for and used with with Ubuntu 20.04 LTS on a virtual machine.

-It is designed for and used with with Ubuntu 20.04 LTS on a virtual machine, please be sure to:
+Please be sure to:

 - read the README before using
 - do **not** run as `root` user